Tiendil/world-builders-2023/demo-1/presentation.md

 - no city map
 - no competitors
 - the city is represented by a crowd of people
-- 2 news channels: classic newspaper and twitter
+- 2 news channels: classic newspaper and "Twitter"
 - 3-5 predefined journalists
 - 2-3 predefined power actors
-- predefined set of news with triggers
+- A predefined set of news with triggers
 - goal: "win" of one of the power actors

 Goal examples:

-- Decide the future of wasteland: build factory or park
+- Decide the future of wasteland: build a factory or a park
 - Elections: support one of the candidates
 - Provoke the lynching or prevent it